C questions answers

 Explanation:

-In c printf function follows cdecl parameter passing scheme.
-In this scheme parameter is passed from right to left direction.
+In C, the printf function follows the cdecl (C declaration) parameter passing scheme.
+According to this scheme, parameters are passed to a function from right to left direction.

 Function tutorial.